 Patients with SMM are monitored more frequently than patients with MGUS because the risk of progression to active myeloma is higher.

-- If you have been diagnosed with SMM, you must be carefully evaluated by a hematologist-oncologist every 4 to 6 months for the first year.
+- If you have been diagnosed with SMM, you must be carefully evaluated by a hematologist-oncologist every four to six months for the first year.

 - If your SMM remains stable after a year, the evaluation can be lengthened to every 6 to 12 months based on your SMM status and your doctor’s judgment.